Metrizable uniform spaces

-\begin{definition}[Extremal and regular monomorphisms] Embeddings coincide with extremal monomorphisms in $\bar\U$ and also with regular monomorphisms in $\bar\U$ \cite[21.13(4) and 21.8(1)]{AHS}.
+Embeddings coincide with extremal monomorphisms in $\bar\U$ and also with regular monomorphisms in $\bar\U$ \cite[21.13(4) and 21.8(1)]{AHS}.
 A $\bar\U$-monomorphism (i.e.\ a uniformly continuous injection) $f\:A\to X$ is {\it extremal} in $\bar\U$ if, once $f$ factors in $\bar\U$ through a $\bar\U$-epimorphism (i.e.\ a uniformly continuous surjection) $g\:A\to B$, this $g$ must be a uniform homeomorphism.
 A uniformly continuous map $f\:A\to X$ is a {\it regular monomorphism} in $\bar\U$ if there exist $\bar\U$-morphisms $g,h\:X\to Y$ such that $f$ is their {\it equalizer}; that is, $gf=hf$, and any $\bar\U$-morphism $f'\:B\to X$ satisfying $gf'=hf'$ uniquely factors through $f$ in $\bar\U$.

 It is easy to see that extremal monomorphisms in $\U$ coincide with embeddings onto closed subspaces.
-To see that regular monomorphisms in $\U$ coincide with embeddings onto closed subspaces, note that if $A$ is a closed subspace of a uniform space $X$, then for each $x\in X\but A$ there exists a uniformly continuous map $g_x\:X\to [0,\infty)$ such that $g_x(A)=\{0\}$ and $g_x(x)\ne 0$ \cite[I.13]{I3}; consequently, the uniformly continuous map $\prod g_x\:X\to\prod_{X\but A} [0,\infty)$ satisfies $(\prod g_x)^{-1}(0)=A$.
+To see that regular monomorphisms in $\U$ coincide with embeddings onto closed subspaces, note that if $A$ is a closed subspace of a uniform space $X$, then for each $x\in X\but A$ there exists a uniformly continuous map $g_x\:X\to [0,\infty)$ such that $g_x(A)=\{0\}$ and $g_x(x)\ne 0$ \cite[I.13]{I3}; consequently, the uniformly continuous map $\prod g_x\:X\to\prod_{X\but A} [0,\infty)$ satisfies $\big(\prod g_x\big)^{-1}(0)=A$.